Duartemartins/personalwebsite/_posts/2024-08-27-european-accelerationism-open-letter-eu-acc.markdown

 17. Frederich Novo Founder of one beta apps And [Novo@amazon.com](mailto:Novo@amazon.com)
 18. Václav Košař, Machine Learning Engineer, VaclavKosar.com
 19. Luis Cerqueira da Silva, Entity Governance Manager @Remote.com, former Notary Public

+---
+**Post Scriptum**

+The open letter above, addressed to European political leaders, builds upon an earlier article, ["European Accelerationism"](https://www.santiago-martins.com/european-accelerationism-eu-acc.html), which garnered positive feedback from both entrepreneurial and political stakeholders, and was notably mentioned in FT Alphaville and Marginal Revolution.
+Additionally, this petition aligns with the spirit of blog-driven policy making, which has seen recent successes, as detailed in an article from The Economist: [How to Change the Policy of the British Government](https://www.economist.com/britain/2023/11/30/how-to-change-the-policy-of-the-british-government).

+Given the recent European elections, these proposals are particularly pertinent as they offer a timely opportunity to shape policy agendas that can drive significant and meaningful progress across the continent.
+These proposals are selected based on their robust evidence base, their capacity to garner cross-ideological support, their foundation on successful precedents, and the existing political momentum behind them.

+To add your name to the list of signatories please fill in **[this form](https://forms.gle/DGtASNPqh8RWk3Dt8).**

+---

 [^1]:  [https://www.oecd.org/ctp/tax-policy/tax-policy-reform-and-economic-growth-9789264091085-en.htm](https://www.oecd.org/ctp/tax-policy/tax-policy-reform-and-economic-growth-9789264091085-en.htm)